AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-faqs.md

 ## AEM Screens Player

-### 1. How to Install ChromeOS player as Chrome Browser Plugin? {#how-to-install-chromeos-player-as-chrome-browser-plugin}
+### 1. How to Install ChromeOS player as Chrome browser plugin? {#how-to-install-chromeos-player-as-chrome-browser-plugin}

-ChromeOS player can be installed as Chrome Browser plugin in developer mode without requiring actual chrome player device.
+ChromeOS player can be installed as a Chrome browser plugin in developer mode without requiring an actual Chrome Player device.
 For installation, follow the steps below:

 1. Click [here](https://download.macromedia.com/screens/) to download the latest Chrome Player.
 1. Unzip and save it on disk.
-1. Open Chrome browser and click **Extensions** from the menu or directly navigate to ***chrome://extensions***.
+1. Open the Chrome browser and click **Extensions** from the menu or directly navigate to ***chrome://extensions***.
-1. Switch on the **Developer mode** from top-right corner.
+1. Switch on the **Developer mode** from the top-right corner.
 1. Click **Load Unpacked** from the top-left corner and load unzipped Chrome Player.
-1. If available in the list of extensions, check **AEM Screens Chrome Player** plugin.
+1. If available in the list of extensions, check the **AEM Screens Chrome Player** plugin.
 1. Open a new tab and click the **Apps** icon from the top-left corner, or directly navigate to ***chrome://apps***.
 1. Click the **AEM Screens** Plugin.
 By default, the player is launched in full screen mode.
 Press **Esc** to exit full screen mode.

-### 2. How to troubleshoot if Screens player is unable to authenticate through publishing instance with custom error handler?
+### 2. How to troubleshoot if Screens player is unable to authenticate through publishing instance with a custom error handler?

-When AEM Screens player starts, it makes a request to ***/content/screens/svc.ping.json***, when the player gets a 404 error.
+When AEM Screens Player starts, it makes a request to ***/content/screens/svc.ping.json***, when the player gets a 404 error.
 The player initiates an authentication request to authenticate against the publishing instance.
-If there is a custom error handler in publish instance, make sure that you return the 404 status code for anonymous user on ***/content/screens/svc.ping.json***.
+If there is a custom error handler in the publish instance, make sure that you return the 404 status code for an anonymous user on ***/content/screens/svc.ping.json***.

 ### 3. How to set the device screen stay on in an Android&trade; Player? {#how-to-set-the-device-screen-stay-on-in-an-android-player}